 Welcome to Pitt

-My name is Miss Allen and I have been Housemistress of Pitt for six years.
 Pitt House took its name from William Pitt, Britain’s youngest Prime Minister.
-He was a guest of the first Lord Carrington at Wycombe Abbey, and to recognise the visit, part of the Abbey was named after him, later becoming the original boarding House.
+He was a guest of the first Lord Carrington at Wycombe Abbey, and to recognise the visit, part of the Abbey was named after him, later becoming the original Boarding House.
 Our colour is yellow; naturally bright, a sign of spring and new life, something which every pupil undertakes when starting their Wycombe Abbey journey.

 Pitt is a close community where you will thrive: everyone is respected as an individual.
-Some of you will move up from Junior House to join us in LIV, whilst others will come at UIV/LV/LVI from different schools.
-Whatever your situation though, it won’t be long before you feel at home in Pitt.
-You will soon know pupils across all the year groups from living in mixed-age dorms who you can say hello to as you go about your days in School.
+You will soon get to know pupils across all the year groups from living in mixed-age dorms.
 This is strengthened through having a House Mother and Tutor Group Buddy to answer all your day-to-day questions.

 Many House events are arranged both on and off-site whether this be baking in the evenings, a quiz session or going out to the theatre, these social opportunities will mean that you can chat to pupils across the year groups, creating a strong family atmosphere around the House.